 How to Find Individual Angel Investors

 - Networking at events and through multiple degrees of separation.

 Below is more information about these sources so you can create an angel investors list to target.

 The ideal way to be introduced to an angel investor is through a referral by a mutual acquaintance.
-Talk to your friends, family members, and service professionals such as your accountant, lawyer, or business advisor and see if they can either invest in your business or refer you to an angel who can.
+Talk to your friends, family members, and service professionals such as your accountant, lawyer, or business advisor and see if they can either invest in your small business or refer you to an angel who can.